ngandrass/moodle-data-archiving-concept/docs/requirements/user-stories.md

 !!! abstract "[US-SC-00] Archiving quiz attempts"
     As a <b>teacher</b>, I want to archive quiz attempts as PDF files.

+    As a <b>student</b>, I want to store my quiz results to be able to look back at them at a later point in time.

 !!! abstract "[US-SC-00] Archiving assignments"
     As a <b>teacher</b>, I want to archive assignments, so that I can have all submissions within a single archive without the need to download all files manually.

+    As a <b>student</b>, I want to be able to easily access both the files I submitted and the feedback (e.g., PDF annotations) I received for an assignment.

 !!! abstract "[US-SC-00] Enabling or disabling archiving for specific course categories"
     As a <b>Moodle administrator</b>, I want to enable or disable the archiving of quiz attempts and assignments for